EzioPearce/EzioPearce/README.md

 - 👋 Hi, I’m @EzioPearce
-- 👀 I’m currently working on blockchain research
+- 👀 I’m currently working on blockchain research and am availabale for work
 - 🌱 I’m currently learning Artificial Intelligence Algorthmic programming
 - 💞️ I’m looking to collaborate on AI/Blockchain, Algorithms and research methodologies
 - 📫 How to reach me: aidenpearce1204@gmail.com